 Can you tell me a little about the competition?

-The Screenwriting Competition is entering its 5th year and has been met with great enthusiasm by our festival-goers and emerging screenwriters.
-Last year, we received over 1350 entries and awarded nearly $50,000 worth of awards and prizes, and got to know some amazing screenwriters from all over the world.
-We’re positive that with your help, the 2018 Screenwriting Competition will be our best one yet!
+The Screenwriting Competition is entering its 6th year and has been met with great enthusiasm by our festival-goers and emerging screenwriters.
+Last year, we received over 1400 entries and awarded nearly $50,000 worth of cash and and in-kind prizes, and got to know some amazing screenwriters from all over the world.

 What are the deadlines?